GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 💡 **Interesting JavaScript used in this code**
 {% endDetailsSummary %}

-- The [Collator](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/Collator) is used to sort the tabs array by title in any language.
+- The [Collator](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/Collator) is used to sort the tabs array by the user's preferred language.
 - The [template tag](https://web.dev/webcomponents-template/) is used to define an HTML element that can be cloned instead of using `document.createElement()` to create each item.
 - The [URL constructor](https://developer.mozilla.org/docs/Web/API/URL/URL) is used to create and parse URLs.